travel-intelligence/ti-auth.js/README.md

 For ease of use the library exposes one global JavaScript object called `TiAuth` to interact with.

-After including the library in the in your application’s index.html file only 2 simple steps are needed to use `ti-auth.js` for authentication:
+After including the library in your application’s index.html file only 2 simple steps are needed to use `ti-auth.js` for authentication:

 1. **Configuration** - Specify the URLs of the Travel Intelligence API and the Portal you would like to use: